BREAKING!!! Supreme Court 8-1 Gun Possession Decision Changes Second Amendment Landscape Forever!

 Quick Summary

-The Third Circuit ruled in Range v.
-Garland that federal law 18 U.S.C. § 922(g)(1) is unconstitutional as applied to individuals with non-violent misdemeanor convictions.
-This decision challenges the government's ability to permanently disarm citizens based on such offenses, emphasizing that the historical justification for firearm bans must be proven.
+The Third Circuit en banc panel ruled in Range v.
+Garland that federal law 18 U.S.C. § 922(g)(1) is unconstitutional as applied to individuals with non-violent felony convictions.
+The court determined that such individuals, like Bryan Range, remain 'the people' protected by the Second Amendment and that the government failed to provide sufficient historical justification for permanent firearm bans.

 Chapters